 2. MRG agrees to accept and diligently attempt to effect monetary recovery on all ACCOUNTS assigned by CLIENT to MRG for collection.
 MRG’s collection activities will be in compliance with all Federal, State, and Local Laws and regulations, and be fair, courteous, ethical and business-like, consistent with the positive image and good reputation of CLIENT.
 MRG will provide email and/or verbal updates to CLIENT as developments occur.
-CLIENT understands that MRG's efforts on its behalf will require a reasonable measure of time and will not distract the proven process by requesting an update within less than 30 days from the assignment of any account, or from the date of the most recent update provided.
+CLIENT understands that MRG's efforts on its behalf will require a reasonable measure of time and will not distract the proven process by requesting an update unless no update has been received for more than 30 days.

 3. CLIENT authorizes MRG to report unpaid ACCOUNTS to the commercial and/or consumer credit bureaus, as legally applicable.
 MRG assures CLIENT that all such reporting activity shall be in full compliance with Federal, State, and Local Laws and regulations.
-CLIENT acknowledges that while MRG’s collection efforts will often result in a full payment resolution and/or acceptable payment plan within 30-60 days from assignment, some indebted customers, especially those that have historically demonstrated delinquent payment habits, may require more time in order to employ MRG’s full gamut of collection process resources.
-CLIENT shall, therefore, allow assigned ACCOUNTS to remain assigned and subject to MRG’s process for at least 180 days, so that the full scope and range of MRG’s proven collection process may glean CLIENT’s and MRG’s mutually-desired successful outcome.
+CLIENT acknowledges that while MRG’s collection efforts will often result in a full payment resolution and/or acceptable payment plan within 30-60 days from assignment, some indebted customers, especially those that have historically demonstrated delinquent payment habits, may require more time in order to employ MRG’s full scope of collection process resources.
+CLIENT shall, therefore, allow assigned ACCOUNTS to remain assigned and subject to MRG’s process for at least 180 days, so that MRG’s proven collections process may glean CLIENT’s and MRG’s mutually-desired successful outcome.

 4. All payments collected by MRG on CLIENT’s ACCOUNTS will be deposited immediately into a trust account maintained by MRG for CLIENT disbursements.
 MRG shall remit all successfully collected payments to CLIENT, less MRG’s applicable contingency collection fee, by the 25th of the month following collection of good funds.
 MRG shall also provide a detailed monthly reporting statement to CLIENT, illustrating all payments collected on CLIENT’s assigned ACCOUNTS.

 6. CLIENT grants full authority to MRG to act on its’ behalf in the pursuit of payments on assigned debt obligations owed to CLIENT.
 CLIENT agrees and acknowledges that MRG will solely handle all communication and payment negotiations with its assigned past-due customers.
 For CLIENT's benefit, CLIENT shall not supersede, override, circumvent, discredit nor otherwise undermine MRG’s authority to act on its behalf with any assigned customer ACCOUNTS.
 Further, CLIENT agrees to provide MRG with prompt notification of any and all direct verbal or written correspondence from any party whatsoever, as well as any direct payments received, credits, debits, adjustments and/or disputes on assigned ACCOUNTS.
-CLIENT agrees and acknowledges that any manner of monetary value received and/or applied relevant to any assigned customer’s ACCOUNT, including but not limited to crypto payments, merchandise returns, contractual reengagements and/or barter agreements, shall be subject to MRG’s contingency fee.
+CLIENT agrees and acknowledges that any manner of monetary value received and/or applied relevant to any assigned customer’s ACCOUNT, including crypto payments, merchandise returns and contractual re-engagements (only as a result of MRG's efforts on CLIENT's behalf), shall be subject to MRG’s contingency fee.
 CLIENT further agrees that MRG shall be entitled to its full contingency fee on any assigned ACCOUNT if/when CLIENT supersedes, overrides, circumvents, discredits or otherwise undermines MRG's efforts via its own communications and/or negotiations relevant to payment terms, settlement terms, contract terms, the forward business relationship, etc.

 7. CLIENT shall compensate MRG its applicable contingency collection fee on each and every assigned ACCOUNT, whether payments are made to MRG or direct to CLIENT.
 CLIENT understands that its contingency fee obligation to MRG on any and all assigned ACCOUNTS commences instantly and immediately upon submission of said ACCOUNTS, and shall continue until MRG has either successfully collected, settled or canceled CLIENT’s assigned ACCOUNTS.
-MRG shall not solicit nor negotiate any settlement compromise under 100% of the full assigned ACCOUNT balance without CLIENT’s advance written authorization.
-However, as CLIENT duly recognizes that timely responses to MRG's inquiries are often critical to MRG's collection success, CLIENT hereby grants full and prudent decision-making authority to MRG, solely on assigned accounts, if or when CLIENT fails to respond to two (2) separate email contact attempts from MRG within three (3) business days.
+MRG shall not solicit nor negotiate any settlement compromise under 100% of the full assigned principal ACCOUNT balance without CLIENT’s advance written authorization.
+CLIENT does, however, grant full authority to MRG to discount or waive contractual collection costs and/or accrued interest, as MRG deems strategically prudent, in its efforts to negotiate a successful outcome on CLIENT's behalf.

 8. CLIENT understands that MRG WILL NOT seek to recover CLIENT’s additional incurred collection costs from any assigned past-due customer unless CLIENT furnishes MRG with a copy of a mutually signed agreement that contractually obligates the customer to reimburse such costs, as well as an invoice for such costs dated the same date as the applicable collection assignment.
 Further, the indebted party’s state law must expressly permit the collection of such additional incurred collection costs.
 CLIENT further understands and acknowledges that MRG’s applicable contingency rate shall be compensated on all monetary value recovered and/or applied during the collection process, including but not limited to principal debt balances assigned, returned merchandise, interest and recovered collection costs.